 A significant portion of our total outstanding shares may be sold into the market in the near future, which could cause the market price of our common stock to drop significantly, even if our business is doing well.
 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-As of September 30, 2014, we had outstanding 33,586,609 shares of common stock.
-Of these shares, approximately 11,777,178 shares are restricted securities under Rule 144 under the Securities Act, including, for example, shares sold in our initial public offering or our follow-on public offering, may be resold in the public market without restriction unless purchased by our affiliates.
-Moreover, holders of an aggregate of approximately 11,305,258 shares of our common stock, including shares issuable pursuant to outstanding warrants, have rights, subject to specified conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
-In October 2013 and January 2014, we filed registration statements registering all shares of common stock that we may issue under our equity compensation plans.
-As of September 30, 2014, we had outstanding stock options to purchase an aggregate of approximately 4,015,000 shares of our common stock, of which options to purchase approximately 1,230,000 shares were vested.
-These shares can be freely sold in the public market upon issuance, subject to volume, notice and manner of sale limitations applicable to affiliates and the applicable lock-up agreements entered into in connection with our public offerings.
+As of December 31, 2014, we had outstanding 33,994,520 shares of common stock.
+Of these shares, approximately 10,258,000 shares are restricted securities under Rule 144 under the Securities Act.
+Any of our remaining shares that are not restricted securities under Rule 144 under the Securities Act, including, for example, shares sold in our initial public offering or our follow-on public offering, may be resold in the public market without restriction unless purchased by our affiliates.
+Moreover, holders of an aggregate of approximately 10,170,000 shares of our common stock, including shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+We have filed, or plan to file, registration statements on Form S-8 registering all shares of common stock that we may issue under our equity compensation plans prior to awards becoming exercisable.
+As of December 31, 2014, we had outstanding stock options to purchase an aggregate of approximately 3,680,000 shares of our common stock, of which options to purchase approximately 993,000 shares were vested.
+Once registered on Form S-8, these shares can be freely sold in the public market upon issuance, subject to volume, notice and manner of sale limitations applicable to affiliates and the applicable lock-up agreements entered into in connection with our public offerings.